Rohtas district: Geography

-Rohtas district occupies an area of 3851 km2.
+Rohtas district covers an area of 3851 km2.
 This makes it the 4th-largest district in Bihar.

 Rohtas district can be divided into two major natural areas.
 In the north and northeast is the Sasaram Plain, an alluvial plain sloping gently downward toward the northeast.
 Its average height ranges from 72m above sea level in the north to 153m above sea level in the south.
 The plains cover all of Dinara, Dawath, Bikramganj, Nasriganj, Nokha, and Dehri Blocks, as well as parts of Sasaram, Sheosagar, and Rohtas Blocks.
 There are scattered woodlands in the east, in Sasaram Block.
 In the southern part of the district is the Rohtas Plateau, which is an eastern flank of the Vindhya plateau with an average elevation of 300m above sea level.
 It covers parts of Nauhatta, Rohtas, Sheosagar, Sasaram, and Chenari Blocks.
 This area is hilly, with occasional forests throughout.
 Several streams flow toward the north, including the Durgawati, the Bajari, the Koel, and the Sura.
 The Rohtas Plateau is less well suited for agriculture due to the uneven, rocky and gravelly soils as well as the forest cover.
 A variety of long grasses grow naturally on the plateau, including pear grass, kus, and khas khas.

 Throughout Rohtas district, the soils are generally classified as ustalfs, ochrepts, orthents, fluvents, and psamments.

-Sub-divisions

-Rohtas district is divided into 19 community development blocks, which are grouped together into 3 sub-divisions based at Sasaram, Bikramganj, and Dehri, respectively.

-The 19 CD Blocks are as follows: